NU’EST: “We hope when others think of us they’ll think of artists who never settle for the status quo”

 On the new record, the five-piece – comprising JR, ARON, BAEKHO, MINHYUN and REN – explore romance in both typical and atypical ways.
 The first half crafts traditional love stories (“You’re the one that I want / The one that I need,” they sing on the chorus of title track ‘Inside Out’), while the second scours everyday occurrences for glimmers of romance, each member examining their discoveries in a series of stunning solo songs.

-One of their best pieces of work to date, ‘Romanticize’ once again cements NU’EST’s status as a band that think outside the box and are constantly striving to present something fresh and thoughtful to the world.
-NME caught up with the group to discuss that spirit, dive into their solo songs and what lies ahead for NU’EST in their 10th year together.
+One of their best pieces of work to date, ‘Romanticize’ once again cements NU’EST’s status as a band that think outside the box.
+NME caught up with the group to discuss that spirit, dive into their solo songs and what lies ahead in their 10th year together.

 One of the many exciting things about NU’EST is your constant experimentation with new sounds and new ideas.
 How do you know when a sound or style is right for NU’EST?